Vntage/CYKParser/README.md

 Language must be in a text file specifically named: "CNF.txt", One Grammar at a time.

-Empty strings (epsilon) are not supported.
-This means:

-     Input strings cannot be empty.

-     Grammar rules like A -> ε are not allowed.

 Grammar given must be in Chomsky Normal Form(CNF)

 String given should have appropriate terminals, i.e. terminals in the input string should have terminals in the alphabet of the language